-Moves to save jobs and sites at carmaker Opel when a group led by Canada's Magna International takes control continued on Sunday.
+Moves to save jobs and sites at carmaker Opel when a group led by Canada's Magna International

 The debate about which countries will suffer most job cuts has put German vows to provide 4.5 billion euros ($6.6 billion) of immediate state aid for the deal under scrutiny across Europe amid fears that workers in Germany may get preferred treatment.